A Penny Well Spent

 Flush returned to his seat, sobbing a little.
 HyJean put a comforting arm around him and tried to remind him that the cat wasn’t real and had never even existed.

-As Captain Clean and Suds were packing away the giant inflatable banana – which had been used as a prop during the lesson – one of the computer screens on HyJean’s desk started flashing.
+As Captain Clean and Suds were packing away the table of props that had been used during the lesson to demonstrate how objects could inspire puns, one of the computer screens on HyJean’s desk started flashing.
 Flush was the first to notice it.

-‘Hey guys, it’s a video call from Dovedale,’ he pointed out.
+‘Hey guys, it’s a video call from Dumbdale,’ he pointed out.

 Captain Clean and HyJean went over to the desk and accepted the call.
-The Chief Inspector’s haggard face appeared on the screen, jittery at first as the connection was unstable.
+Chief Inspector Dovedale’s haggard face appeared on the screen, jittery at first as the connection was unstable.

 ‘Hello inspector,’ said the captain.